From to-Do List to Task Management Software

 - label a status (“waiting on”).

-Organizing Your Tasks or To-Do List
+Organizing Your Individual List

 Going through your list of tasks to prioritize and in order to coordinate your team’s efforts is an important part of project management.

-Some Tips on how to prioritze your tasks:
+Some tips on how to prioritze your tasks:

 - Focus on not more than 3 to 5 items per day.
-In Asana, mark them for Today.

 It’s hugely important to have all tasks in one place.
 Therefore, we also recommend to habitually transfer tasks from email and other channel to the task manager. ↩